2.) I can't place an order on your website. I've tried to register! What's the problem?

 Trim with a sharp utility knife such as our "Snap-Knife".
 You can use the bow limb as a guide for the blade cutting from the grip out to the tip but be careful and do not cut the bow itself.

 To remove the scales, use a piece of leather or coarse cloth and carefully rub against the grain of the scales.
 (From the tip towards the handle.)
 You will see the scales "jump" off the skin.
 Then with a piece of masking tape, this time going with the grain of the scales, (From the grip section to the tip section.) press the tape onto the top of the skin and slowly, carefully pull it up and away from the skin.
 The remaining scales should come off during this operation

-We do also offer a unique cresting paint from Bob Burton of Whispering Wind Arrows.
-His water based "Professional" cresting paints will not attack any of the finishes that we know of.
-So, even though we have warned you to use caution when mixing families of products, we are here to tell you that the "Professional" cresting paints will work over any clear sealer that we have seen.
+We do also offer water based cresting paint.
+Water based cresting paints will not attack any of the finishes that we know of.
+So, even though we have warned you to use caution when mixing families of products, we are here to tell you that water based cresting paints will work over any clear sealer that we have seen.
 So, if you clear coated in Bohning, you could crest over the Bohning knowing that the water based paint will not attack the solvent based finish below.

 Sometimes a blade must be flipped so the bevel is down to get the nice smooth cutting action.

 It may help in the initial setup to have a well tapered nock end and a point end of a shaft that you can insert into the tool to act as a guide.
 Slide the blade into place just barely against the shaft and on the same angle as the taper on that shaft.
 That should get you close, then you would only need to fine tune from there.

 Once in a great while we do get a truly "defective" tool.
 One that just can't be adjusted well.
 If you get one of those, contact us for a return authorization number and we'll swap you.
 You send us the bad one and we'll send you a new one.
 It's as easy as that.